Usher baronets

-The Usher Baronetcy, of Norton in Ratho in the County of Midlothian, and of Wells in Hobkirk in the County of Roxburgh, is a title in the Baronetage of the United Kingdom.

-It was created on 29 August 1899 for John Usher, a whisky distiller and benefactor, brother of Andrew Usher.
-The brothers founded Andrew Usher & Company and later the North British Distillery Company, and John assisted in founding the John Usher Institute of Public Health and a chair in public health at the University of Edinburgh in 1898.
-John married Mary Balmer, and together they had seven children, including Robert Usher, the 2nd Baronet.
+The Usher baronetcy, of Norton in Ratho in the County of Midlothian, and of Wells in Hobkirk in the County of Roxburgh, is a title in the Baronetage of the United Kingdom.
+It was created on 29 August 1899 for John Usher, a whisky distiller and benefactor, brother of Andrew Usher (1826–1898).
+The brothers founded Andrew Usher & Co, and later the North British Distillery Company.
+John Usher was a founder of the John Usher Institute of Public Health, and of a chair in public health, at the University of Edinburgh in 1898.